Max Valentiner: Interbellum

 Valentiner was accused of "cruel and inhuman treatment of crews" in fifteen different incidents involving French, British, and Italian ships.
 The Allies demanded all war criminals be extradited, but most simply resigned quietly and disappeared for a while, including Valentiner.

 He went first to Berlin, was removed from the list of naval officers, and acquired a new passport under the name Carl Schmidt.
 Valentiner then traveled to East Prussia and lived at Kadinen, an estate that his father managed, where he waited for the extraditions to proceed.
 He eventually became impatient and returned to Kiel.
 The peace negotiations were eventually completed, and per the Treaty of Versailles, all U-boats were dismantled.
 On his promotion to Korvettenkapitän, Valentiner was relieved of duty.

 The German Navy had argued that the Royal Navy's use of Q-ships and false flag attacks had changed the nature of the war, making it impossible for German submarines to surface and give a targeted ship the chance to surrender.

-Valentiner started a small company in Kiel, trading engines and parts.
-He later became a shipowner, and also worked for both Drägerwerke (diving equipment) in Lübeck and Adeltwerke in Eberswalde, northeast of Berlin.